-A. Again, no. There are no extra credit assignments in this course.
-However, there are bonus opportunities at the end of each exam.
+A. Again, no. There are bonus opportunities at the end of each exam.
 Completing the bonus on exams can only help your score, format for bonus questions is essay.
 In addition, your exam score will not exceed 100%.
+There are also bonuses at the end of the in-class quizzes and will be applied to the quizzes alone.